dto-btn/ssc-assistant/README.md

 ## Developer(s)

-This section will help developper understand this project and how to set it up from the ground up and how to run it on their machine.
+This section will help developer understand this project and how to set it up from the ground up and how to run it on their machine.

 ### Python setup

-We are developping on python 3.11+.
+We are developing on python 3.11+.

 Please setup your environement like so: